DouglasOrr/DouglasOrr.github.io/src/2020-09-training-objectives/2-teacher/article.md

 # Teacher-Student Training (aka Knowledge Distillation)

-Teacher-student training is a regime for speeding up training and improving convergence of a neural network, given a pretrained "teacher" network.
+Teacher-student training is a technique for speeding up training and improving convergence of a neural network, given a pretrained "teacher" network.
 It's very popular and effective, commonly used to train smaller, cheaper networks from larger, more expensive ones.

 In this article, we'll think through the core idea of teacher-student training, see how to implement it in PyTorch, and finally look at what actually happens when we use this loss.
 This is part of our series on [training objectives](/index.html#classifier-training-objectives), and if you're not familiar with softmax cross entropy, [our introduction](../1-xent/article.html) to that would be a useful pre-read for this article.

 ## Core idea

-When we looked at the softmax cross entropy loss function (with a one-hot target), we saw that the update was very "spiky".
-Each example in a batch contributes a strong gradient spike to increase the score of the correct label, and a flatter gradient across all other labels.
-Or, if we look at any individual example, our loss is trying to make the target probability 1, and everything else 0 (this would minimize the loss for that example).
+When we looked at the softmax cross entropy loss function with a one-hot target, we saw that the update looked "spiky".
+Each example in a batch contributes a large gradient spike to increase the score of the correct label, and a flatter gradient across all other labels.
+If we look at any individual example, our loss is trying to make the target probability 1, and everything else 0 - this would minimize the loss for that example.

-But there's a conflict here - we don't actually expect (or want) this spiky output from our model.
+But there's a conflict here - we don't actually expect, or even want, this spiky output from our model.
 Instead, we'd expect an output to "hedge it's bets" a bit.
 For example, given this image:

 ![pixelated picture of a horse](img/example_horse.png)

-You could expect your model to predict something like "horse 80%, dog 20%".
+You could expect a model to predict something like "horse 80%, dog 20%".
 But if we use standard softmax cross entropy loss, the target distribution looks like this:

 ![bar chart of probabilities, with a single spike on "horse"](img/target_hard.png)

 This means that the prediction "horse 100%, dog 0%" would minimize softmax cross entropy loss, since it is actually a picture of a horse.
-Intuitively this seems a bit over-confident.
+Intuitively, this seems a bit over-confident.

-When training with softmax cross entropy loss, we can avoid this problem by making sure there is enough input data, that examples well-shuffled into batches, and there are _regularizers_ such as dropout that prevent the model from becoming over-confident.
+When training with softmax cross entropy loss, we can mitigate this problem by making sure there is enough input data, that examples well-shuffled into batches, and there are _regularizers_ such as dropout that prevent the model from becoming over-confident.
+But teacher-student training provides another option.

-**Teacher-Student training provides a richer and more realistic target distribution than a single spike.** Instead of training the model to predict "horse 100%, dog 0%", it can train the model to predict "horse 80%, dog 20%" on a single example.
+**Teacher-student training provides a richer and more realistic target distribution than a single spike.** Instead of training the model to predict "horse 100%, dog 0%", it can train the model to predict "horse 80%, dog 20%" on a single example.
 Given a target distribution, we can still use softmax cross entropy as a loss function - the only difference is that the target is not a single-sample "hard" spike but a full "soft" distribution over all classes, like this:

 ![bar chart of probabilities, with high values for "horse" and "cat"](img/target_soft.png)

-_(Note - you will sometimes see [KL-divergence](https://en.wikipedia.org/wiki/Kullback-Leibler_divergence) used instead of cross entropy loss.
+_(Note - you will sometimes see [KL-divergence](https://en.wikipedia.org/wiki/Kullback-Leibler_divergence) in place of cross entropy loss.
 It really doesn't make a difference to training, however - as the gradient update provided by $D\_{KL}(\mathrm{target}||\mathrm{predictions})$ is the same as cross-entropy.)_

 **But how can we get a target distribution?** In general, we can't use the dataset directly here.
-If the dataset's input features are pixels or long sentences, it's unlikely there will be multiple output samples for the same input - the input space is too large.
+If the dataset's input features are pixels or long sentences, it's unlikely there will be multiple output samples for the same input, as the input space is too large.
 We would need a vast amount of data to estimate a target distribution directly.
 So we use another neural network - called the _teacher_ network.

 Before we can train the network we're interested in, called the _student_ network, we must train the teacher network.
 We first train the teacher using a standard loss (e.g. "hard" softmax cross entropy).
 Afterwards, we train the student using our new teacher-student loss function.
-Instead of fully trusting the teacher, it's usual to use a mixture of the standard one-hot objective and the teacher's distribution, like this:
+Instead of fully trusting the teacher, we'd usually create a mixture of the standard one-hot objective and the teacher's distribution, like this:

 ![bar chart of probabilities, with a large spike for "horse" but small values for "cat", etc.](img/target.png)

-This distribution is just a 50-50 mixture of the above "hard" and "soft" distributions.
+This distribution is just a 50-50 mixture of the above hard and soft targets.

-> In teacher-student training, the dataset provides "hard" targets (a single target label) and the teacher provides "soft" targets (a distribution over all labels).
+> In teacher-student training, the dataset provides hard targets (a single target label) and the teacher provides soft targets (a distribution over all labels).

 Putting it together, the teacher-student loss function (used to train the student) looks like this:

 \begin{equation}
-L(x, t) = \mathrm{CE}\left(\alpha \cdot \mathrm{teacher}(x) + (1-\alpha)\cdot\delta_{t*}\;, \mathrm{student}(x)\right)
+L(x, t) = \mathrm{CE}\left(\alpha \cdot \mathrm{teacher}(x) + (1-\alpha)\cdot\delta_{t*}\;,\; \mathrm{student}(x)\right)
 \label{eqn:loss}
 \end{equation}

-Where $CE(t,s)$ is the softmax cross entropy loss function between target distribution $t$ and predicted scores $s$, and $\alpha$ is an interpolation coefficient (usually a fixed hyperparameter) that interpolates between plain one-hot loss ($\alpha\\!=\\!0$) and pure "teacher matching" ($\alpha\\!=\\!1$).
+Where $CE(t,s)$ is the softmax cross entropy loss function between target distribution $t$ and predicted scores $s$, and $\alpha$ is an interpolation coefficient (usually a fixed hyperparameter) that interpolates between plain one-hot loss ($\alpha\\!=\\!0$) and pure teacher matching ($\alpha\\!=\\!1$).
 Note $\delta_{t*}$ is the kronecker delta, i.e. a one-hot vector at index $t$.

 ### Why bother?

 One problem with teacher-student training is that you have to train a teacher network as well as the student.
-If the teacher and student are exactly the same network (maybe with different initialization), it all seems a bit pointless!
-We could reasonably assume the student will only ever match the performance of the teacher (although it'll get there faster.)
-But since we had to train the teacher network anyway - we may as well just use that one, and forget about training the student (it'd perform just as well, and will save training time).
+If the teacher and student are exactly the same network, except for initialization, it all seems a bit pointless!
+We could reasonably assume the student will only ever match the performance of the teacher, although it should get there faster.
+Since we had to train the teacher network anyway, we may as well just use that, and forget about training the student entirely.
+It'd perform just as well, and save overall training time.

 The usual way through this is to train networks of different sizes.
-Experiments show that you can get better results for a given student network by training with a _larger_ teacher network, than if you train the student directly on the dataset.
-This means that you can get a network that's cheaper to query for predictions (because it is smaller than the teacher), but has higher accuracy than a network trained directly (without a teacher).
+Experiments show that you can get better results for a given student network by training with a larger teacher network, than if you train the student directly on the dataset.
+This means that you can get a network that's cheaper to query for predictions since it's smaller than the teacher, but has higher accuracy than a network trained directly.
 This is the origin of the term **knowledge distillation**.
-The superior knowledge of the richer teacher network can be distilled into the smaller student, using the teacher-student objective.
+The superior knowledge of the richer teacher network can be distilled into the smaller student using the teacher-student objective.

 To draw this together, teacher-student training of classifiers (usually) means:

  1. Train a large teacher network using one-hot softmax cross entropy.
- 2. Define a target distribution which mixes the "hard" targets from the dataset with "soft" targets from the teacher.
+ 2. Define a target distribution which mixes hard targets from the dataset with soft targets from the teacher.
- 3. Train a smaller student network on softmax cross entropy against this "hard+soft" target.
+ 3. Train a smaller student network on softmax cross entropy against this mixed target.

 ## PyTorch implementation

-It's not very hard to implement distillation.
-First you have to train the teacher (this is done using standard objectives), then use its predictions to build a target distribution when training the student.
+Teacher-student training is straight-forward to implement.
+First you have to train the teacher, using standard objectives, then use teacher's predictions to build a target distribution while training the student.
 The student phase looks like this:

 ```python
 inputs, labels = ...